ShakeforProtein/TreeboTickets/README.md

   /tbTicketAdmin delete <ticket number> - Removes ticket from database, no questions asked.
   /tbTicketAdmin update <ticket number> <Message> - As with tbta this will add a comment to the ticket, but will ignore the assigned staff requirement
   /tbTicketAdmin stats - Lists total tickets, assigned tickets, unassigned tickets, open tickets, closed tickets.

-  ### Movement:
-  /skyblock - Teleport you to Sky Server
-  /skygrid - Teleport you to Sky Server
-  /acisislands - Teleport you to Sky Server
-  /prison - Teleport you to Prison Server
-  /survial - Teleport you to Survival Server
-  /hardcore - Teleport you to Hardcore Server /creative - Teleport you to Creative Server
-  /plots - Teleport you to Creative Server
-  /comp - Teleports you to the Creative Competition Plots world.
-  /test- Teleport you to Test Server
-  /lobby - Teleport you to Hub Server
-  /games - Teleport you to Games Server

   ### Misc:
   /remoteexecute <command> <server> <args> - issues a command to another server (can only be used from console)